MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 <br>In the course we'll use ROS2 [Jazzy Jalisco](https://docs.ros.org/en/jazzy/index.html), which requires Ubuntu 24.04 for the smoothest operation.

-You have a couple of options, but the most recommended is the native install of the operating system.
+You have a couple of options, but the most recommended is the native installation of the operating system - external SSD, dual boot, etc.

-1) Native install
+1) Native install, the most recommended way.
+You will learn how to set up the environment, there won't be difficulties with GPU acceleration and many more advantages.
-2) Windows 11 WSL2 (Windows Subsystem Linux): [instructions](https://documentation.ubuntu.com/wsl/en/latest/guides/install-ubuntu-wsl2/)
+2) Windows 11 WSL2 (Windows Subsystem Linux), see [instructions](https://documentation.ubuntu.com/wsl/en/latest/guides/install-ubuntu-wsl2/).
+It's a straightforward way if you want to use within Windows environment.
+You can still learn how to set up the environment but can be more challenging with GUI applications and 3D acceleration.
-3) Virtual machine, recommended: VMware fusion is [now free for personal use](https://blogs.vmware.com/teamfusion/2024/05/fusion-pro-now-available-free-for-personal-use.html)
+3) Virtual machine, VMware fusion is [now free for personal use](https://blogs.vmware.com/teamfusion/2024/05/fusion-pro-now-available-free-for-personal-use.html).
+Less flexible than WSL2 on Windows 11 but works well on macOS.
+3D acceleration can be challenging.
-4) Docker container
+4) Docker container.
+First it might look an easy way to use any ROS distribution on any host operating system, but it's getting more and more challenging if we need GUI applications, 3D acceleration and can be confusing for beginners how to work within the container.
+You might miss some important experience with setting up the environment if using a pre-configured container image.
+I only recommend this way for experienced Docker users.
-5) Using an online environment e.g. [The Construct](https://www.theconstruct.ai)
+5) Using an online environment e.g. [The Construct](https://www.theconstruct.ai).
+It looks promising that you don't have to install any special software, but you won't gain experience with setting up the environment.
+It can be difficult to cherry pick the software versions you need and accessing GUI applications through the web interface is a poor experience.

-The options 1. and 2. are the most preferred solutions, in an exotic case like mine, if you want to install Ubuntu 24.04 in virtual machine on Apple silicon [this](https://www.youtube.com/watch?v=kDosGTdwqO0) is a very good tutorial.
+The options 1 and 2 are the most practical and preferred ways to use ROS.
+In an exotic case, if you want to run Ubuntu 24.04 and ROS2 Jazzy on macOS and Apple silicon [this](https://www.youtube.com/watch?v=kDosGTdwqO0) is a very good tutorial.

 >Pro tip if you want to mount directories from your host system into your guest Ubuntu 24.04 running in VMware fusion, more details [on this link](https://www.liquidweb.com/blog/create-vmware-shared-folder/):
 >```bash